 HECS-HELP is a government scheme that assists eligible students pay their student contribution amount.

 Awarded to students who choose to complete an additional year of study or, in some cases, perform particularly well during their degree.

 Students must normally have an undergraduate degree to begin studying any postgraduate course.

-The academic year is divided into 2 semesters.
-These normally run from late February to mid June and late July to November.
+The academic year is divided into two semesters.
+These normally run from late February to mid-June and late July to November.